 But if you are looking to expand into more serious affairs, even some of the good quality binoculars have become reasonably priced.
 For your kids or general purpose uses you may like best binoculars under $100.

 In choosing the best hunting binoculars, think of it as an investment.
 You are buying high-quality optics and a sturdy frame to handle the rigors of the outdoors.

 You want as clear a vision in the field as possible.
 Yet, the best hunting binoculars have different qualities compared to ones that are used for bird-watching and stargazing.

 Key features that need to be looked at include prism design, magnification, field of view, lens coating and total weight among other things.
 The ones that will serve the purpose of hunting the best would include the best magnification, widest field of view, coated lenses, and are durable enough to last in the wild and under any weather (waterproof, fog proof).
 They also need to be relatively lightweight so they can be carried around easily for long periods.

-Some best value hunting binoculars under $500 can be found.
+Some best value hunting binoculars can be found easily.
 In terms of quality, look for mid-range or mid-to-upper range binoculars for the best blend of performance and price.

 While those with 8×42 magnification seem ideal, some 10×42 models also are good.
 The higher magnification (the first number) could result in more unsteadiness in the eyepiece.
 In that sense, best 8×42 binoculars for hunting could be better in woods with limited visibility while 10×42 models are better in fields or wider-spaced foliage.